aigr20/certbot-plugin-dns-loopia/README.md

 $ pip install certbot-plugin-dns-loopia
 ```

-## Loopa API Permissions
+## Loopia API Permissions

-Your Loopa API user must have access to the following methods:
+Your Loopia API user must have access to the following methods:

 -   addZoneRecord
 -   getZoneRecords